 Your veterinarian should be able to give you guidelines for what you should expect from your pet's growth.
 If you're someone who likes to research for yourself, check out the American Kennel Club's dog breed database for the expected size range of each breed.

 One of the best ways to determine an approximate expected height and weight for your dog would be to take a look at his mom and dad, if possible.
 Their grown height and weight will likely be a good determinant of what to expect from your own dog.
 In fact, this is often suggested for humans, as well.
 However, many adopters won't know much, if anything at all, about their new pet's parents.

 Another method, that's a little more tedious, is to chart your dog's growth over time.
 Many dogs will become fully grown by 1 year old, but some breeds may take an extra six months to a year.
 Charting your dog's growth from puppy to 3 months old, to 6 months old, to 1 year will help you get a better sense of how big he'll end up once fully grown.
 However, this method requires you to estimate based on what other pet parents of similar breeds have experienced.
 Your dog is unique, and his individual traits are the biggest determining factor in his overall size.

-There's no science for determining how big your pup will be, except for looking at breed history and consulting a vet.
+While predictions for adult dog size still involve some guesswork, advances in science and your pets genetic history are the best predictor of adult body weight.
 It's best to do your research early, so you can spend the time with your new pet playing and enjoying each other's company.
 And when in doubt, buy the bigger crate.